surifirstpin/biplus_documentation/Docs_1/reports.md

 ##  Format

- **Format** enables different type of number format to the measure field value.
+ **Format** enables different type of number format to measure a field value.
 Following are the list of number formats supported by AcuBi:

 |  Example | Description |
 |  ------ | :------ |